GMRT observations of IC 711 -- The longest head-tail radio galaxy known: CONCLUSIONS

 \section{CONCLUSIONS}

-We presented low-frequency, GMRT observations at 240, 610 and 1300 MHz of IC~711, a long head-tail radio galaxy, perhaps the longest known head-tail radio galaxy.
+We presented low-frequency, GMRT observations at 240, 610 and 1300 MHz of IC~711, a long head-tail radio galaxy, in fact the longest head-tail radio galaxies known.
 Our high resolution 610 MHz map showed a long straight tail of angular extent $\sim 10$ arcmin, and later two sharp bends in the tail.
-The radio structure, especially the long straight tail, does not seem to be consistent with a simple circular motion around the cluster centre, as previously suggested in the literature.
-Each of the bends in the tail of IC~711 seems to occur very close to a prominent radio source, though it is not sure whether either of the bend is really related to the respective radio object.
-We are not even sure whether the radio sources close to the bends are cluster members, since no optical galaxy is found at either of them.
-Therefore either or both of these two radio sources could be background or even foreground object, though the bending of the tail so close to them in sky is a very striking feature.
+The radio structure, especially the long straight tail, does not seem to be consistent with a simple circular motion around the cluster centre, contrary to a previous suggestion in the literature.
+Each of the bends in the tail of IC~711 seems to occur very close to a prominent radio source, though it does not seem that either of the bends is really related to the respective radio object.
+These two radio sources close to the bends are most likely unrelated to the cluster and are background objects.
+Another radio source `U1' in the cluster could curiously be either a double source with an optical identification with a 20 mag galaxy within the radio emission region at 610 MHz, or as seen at 1300 MHz, it could be of a head-tail morphology but with no cluster galaxy coinciding with its flat spectrum head.
+The spectral index of the tail of IC~711 steadily steepens as we move away from the head, with the end parts of the tail showing the steepest spectrum ($\alpha \, {\sim}$ 4 -- 5) ever seen in any diffuse radio emission region.
+Moreover, a break in the spectrum is seen all along the tail.